lilaspourpre/acl-2020/_pages/calls/papers.md

 ## Tracks

-The conference will feature six tracks:
+The conference will feature five tracks:

 - Data Analysis and Machine Learning
 - Natural Language Processing